WICG/attribution-reporting-api/attribution_scopes.md

 registration and the `filters` of the trigger) do not match, the API caller would not receive an attribution report.

-However, if the API caller uses attribution scopes:
+However, if the API caller uses `attribution_scopes`:

 ```jsonc
 // source registration 1 for advertiser1 at t=0